 Texas First Lady Cecilia Abbott

-Cecilia Abbott’s story reminds us all that the American Dream is alive and well in Texas.
-The granddaughter of immigrants from Mexico, Cecilia was raised in San Antonio by parents who were both educators, and who instilled in Cecilia, her sister, and two brothers, a love of learning and helping others.
-Cecilia took their lessons to heart and studied at the University of Texas at Austin before subsequently earning three degrees from the University of St. Thomas in Houston: a Bachelor’s degree in Psychology, a Master’s degree in Education and a Master’s degree in Theology.
+Cecilia Abbott’s story reminds us that the American Dream is alive and well in Texas.
+The granddaughter of immigrants from Mexico, Cecilia was raised in San Antonio by parents who were both educators, and who instilled in Cecilia, her sister, and two brothers a love of learning and helping others.
+Cecilia took their lessons to heart and studied at The University of Texas at Austin before subsequently earning three degrees from the University of St. Thomas in Houston: a Bachelor’s degree in Psychology, a Master’s degree in Education, and a Master’s degree in Theology.

-Cecilia then devoted her life to serving others.
-She has been a teacher, vice-principal, and principal at several Catholic schools across Texas.
+Cecilia has been a teacher, vice-principal, and principal at several Catholic schools across Texas.
 Most recently, she served as the principal of the Cathedral School of Saint Mary in Austin from 1996 to 2001.
-Cecilia then went on to another noble calling working in senior health care services, where she served as the Managing Director of Community Relations from 2004 to 2013 for a health care company specializing in senior adult health care facilities and services.
+Cecilia then went on to another noble calling working in senior health care services, where she served as Managing Director of Community Relations from 2004 to 2013 for a health care company specializing in senior adult health care facilities and services.

-Cecilia is a former member of the State Board for Educator Certification, where she served from 2001 to 2008, and also served on advisory boards for the Alzheimer’s Association Capital of Texas Chapter, National Center for Missing and Exploited Children Texas Regional Office, the Holy Trinity Seminary, the Catholic Diocese of Austin Schools, Ballet Austin, and the Principals' Center at Harvard Graduate School of Education.
+Cecilia is a former member of the State Board for Educator Certification, where she served from 2001 to 2008.
+She has also served on advisory boards for: the Alzheimer’s Association Capital of Texas Chapter; the National Center for Missing and Exploited Children Texas Regional Office; Holy Trinity Seminary; Catholic Diocese of Austin Schools; Saint Gabriel’s Catholic School; University of St. Thomas; Huston-Tillotson University; Ballet Austin; the Women’s Symphony League of Austin; the Dell Children’s Women’s Trust; the Taya and Chris Kyle Foundation and the Principals' Center at Harvard Graduate School of Education.

 Cecilia is a classical music devotee, having begun playing the piano at the age of six.
-Her piano training came in handy when she moved into the Castilian Dorm at UT, where she serenaded her future husband from behind the keyboard with music, the likes of which he had never heard.
-She is also a prolific animal lover, and has nurtured numerous dogs into their late teens.
+Her piano training came in handy when she moved into the Castilian Dorm at The University of Texas, where she serenaded her future husband from behind the keyboard with music, the likes of which he had never heard before.
+She is also a prolific animal lover and has nurtured numerous dogs into their late teens.
 She has raised a variety of pets, including a Nubian goat named Petunia.

-Most importantly, Cecilia is a proud mother to her daughter, Audrey, and a devoted wife to her husband of 36 years, the Governor of Texas, Greg Abbott.
+Most importantly, Cecilia is a proud mother to her daughter, Audrey, and a devoted wife to her husband of 42 years, the Governor of Texas, Greg Abbott.
 With her husband’s election as Governor, Cecilia made history by becoming the first Hispanic First Lady of Texas.
-The Abbott Family lives in Austin with the First Dog of Texas, Pancake.
+The Abbott family lives in the historic Texas Governor’s Mansion in Austin with the First Dogs of Texas, Pancake and Peaches.